 Now that we’ve answered the question, Is Cuba Safe, below I’ve listed 5 of the most common scams in Cuba.
 Knowing about these scams before you head to Cuba will help you avoid them.

 Cigars are a great souvenir to take home from Cuba.
 However, fake Cuban cigars are pretty common and often made from tobacco product waste making them of very poor quality.

 Often times people will approach travelers in the streets offering a great deal on Cuban cigars.
 These cigars are either fake or stolen and should not be purchased.
 They will look real because they’ll be wrapped with the logo of an authentic Cuban cigar brand.

 Real Cuban cigars can either be purchased from state hotels, state stores, and cigar factories.
-To support the Cuban people directly purchase cigars directly from tobacco farm.
-The Cubans call these Pure Cigars and are made right on property.
+To support the Cuban people directly purchase cigars directly from a tobacco farm.
+The Cubans call these Pure Cigars and are made right on the property.
 The money used to purchase the cigars stays with the locals that rolled them.

 Common Scams in Cuba: “Will you buy milk for my baby?”

 During my last trip to Cuba I was walking through Parque Cristo headed back to my Casa Particular when I women on a bench approached me and asked if I spoke English.
 I said yes and she asked, “Will you buy some milk for my baby?”
 I had heard of this scam from a friend, told her no and walked away.

 For those who take pity upon her and try to assist, she will then lead you to a nearby store.
 At the store you’ll buy some milk and the shop keeper will charge you for the milk.
 You’ll pay hand it to the women and leave.